brmighell/cs486-final-project/README.md

 Interestingly, when fitting for COMPAS, DNN models' racism seemed to be proportional to the number of epochs.
 That is, the higher the number of epochs the more racist the model.

 Also worth noting is that, when race was removed as a feature, both models' racism dropped although the model trained on the COMPAS dataset didn't drop nearly as sharply as the Iowa model.
+Accuracy dropped as well though, on the plus side, not by a whole lot.

+## Closing Thoughts
+- Could possibly include racism as a filtering factor for `best_model` instead of only going by accuracy.
+-

 ## Notes:
 - As-is the DNN models include functionality to write run logs to whatever machine they're running on.